brene/docs/content/reference/simple-api.md

 ## Queries

-A *query* enables you to declare data requirements in your app.
-If you send a query to your endpoint, the *query response* will contain information about all nodes that were specified in the query.
+A *query* enables you to declare data requirements in your app and consists of a list of [fields](./platform#field).

+Note: All available queries are automatically generated.
+To explore the queries available to you, you can use the [playground](./platform#playground)

 Every query you send has to be wrapped by the *root query type*.
-This root query acts as a starting point to more interesting sub queries and looks like this:
+It gives you access to all the generated queries for your project and looks like this:

 ```graphql
 query {